 Medical Interpretation: Standards of Practice; Advocacy; Professional Development and Self-care; Final Series Participant Assessment

-This series of five classes, plus a related medical terminology class (for any language pairing) are offered to those new to the field of medical interpretation, as well as those looking to improve their medical interpretation skills.
-The sixth one-day class on medical terminology class can also be taken separately by interested medical interpreters or healthcare clinicians.
+This series of five classes, plus a related medical terminology class (for any language pairing), is based on the Cross Cultural Communication (CCC) curricula.
+The classes are offered to those new to the field of medical interpretation, as well as those looking to improve their medical interpretation skills.
+The sixth one-day class on medical terminology can also be taken separately by interested medical interpreters or healthcare clinicians.

 Bilingual individuals who currently provide interpreter services, or plan to provide interpreter services, in any language, in any health or human services setting.